Alamokk/yellow-pages/README.md

 Do npm install, as packages like dotenv and nodemon are required.

-# npm run dev for Front end
+Front end: npm run dev (Port should be 3000).

-# npm start for Back end
+Back end: npm start (Port should be 5000).

 Both the commands should be run from the root folder.

 Data is stored in MongoDB.
+DB connection string is present in .env.

 Code base still needs optimization and bug fixes.